mmaitland300/organizer_project/README.md

 - **Persistent Settings:**
   Preferences (like window size, last scanned folder, theme, etc.) are saved automatically.

- **Theme Switching:**
- Enjoy a standard light mode by default, with an option to switch to dark mode via the Theme menu.

 ## Getting Started
 Follow these steps to get Musicians Organizer up and running on your machine!
 ### Prerequisites